Vlasenko2006/CoZyRAG/README.md

 Summarizing the validation results:
 The LLM-Retriever pair in CoZyRAG works as intended, correctly answering most questions, though it cannot generate large or highly detailed responses.
 Using a different dataset with more comprehensive answers and a larger LLM may improve this limitation.

-### Can It Run on a CPU Home Desktop?
+### Can It Run on a home desktop with CPU?

-It’s true that running a LLM on a standard home desktop CPU is uncommon, but CoZyRAG’s minimalistic setup still makes it possible.
+It’s true that running an LLM on a standard home desktop CPU is uncommon, but CoZyRAG’s minimalistic setup still makes it possible.
 Training for one epoch on a dataset of 20K Q/A pairs may take more than a day, so it's feasible, but patience is required—you may need to wait a couple of days for the first results.

 ## Features